BedlaminGoliath/201-reading-notes/class-01.md

 - External (This is when you create another folder and "link" the JS file to your HTML file).

 - Internal (Uses the ``<script>`` tag).

+## Things I want to know more about

+- better understanging of Understading your demographic when building a website.
+- better understanding of variables.